vaginessa/dns-wiki/CustomScripts.md

 1. Turn off transparent proxying in Orbot.
 2. The app that should be redirected through Orbot still needs be allowed normally in AFWall+ for the desired networks.
+3. Do not grant Orbot superuser access!
+It still opens the transproxy ports you need without root, and AFWall+ is managing installation of the transproxy rules, not Orbot.
-3. The following lines need to be added to custom script rules in AFWall+ for each app (the app uid needs to be adjusted in each line to represent the uid of your app, in the example the uid is '10001'):
+4. The following lines need to be added to custom script rules in AFWall+ for each app (the app uid needs to be adjusted in each line to represent the uid of your app, in the example the uid is '10001'):

 <pre>$IPTABLES -t filter -A OUTPUT -m owner --uid-owner 10001 -o lo -j ACCEPT
 $IPTABLES -t nat -A OUTPUT -p tcp ! -o lo ! -d 127.0.0.1 ! -s 127.0.0.1 -m owner --uid-owner 10001 -m tcp --syn -j REDIRECT --to-ports 9040
 $IPTABLES -t nat -A OUTPUT -p udp -m owner --uid-owner 10001 -m udp --dport 53 -j REDIRECT --to-ports 5400
 $IPTABLES -t filter -A OUTPUT -m owner --uid-owner 10001 ! -o lo ! -d 127.0.0.1 ! -s 127.0.0.1 -j REJECT</pre>

-Thanks to an0n981, original posted [here on XDA](http://forum.xda-developers.com/showpost.php?p=54134521&postcount=2126).
+Thanks to an0n981, original posted [here on XDA](http://forum.xda-developers.com/showpost.php?p=54134521&postcount=2126) and modded by [CHEF-KOCH](https://github.com/CHEF-KOCH).

 Useful links
 ------------